 Bus Routes: 37, 773, Seattle Water Taxi (Taxi times vary depending on time of year)

-Meadowbrook Pond is located in N.E Seattle, it's main function is as a storm water detention and flood control facility The public can cross Meadowbrook Pond via a flat accessible (accommodates wheelchairs or assistive walking devices) wooden footbridge and several paved paths.
+Meadowbrook Pond is located in Northeast Seattle.
+It's main function is as a storm water detention and flood control facility.
+The public can cross Meadowbrook Pond via a flat accessible (accommodates wheelchairs or assistive walking devices) wooden footbridge and several paved paths.
 It's a great place to see migrating water fowl in winter as well at the over 100 bird species throughout the year.
 Bus Routes: 65

 Ravenna Park was formed when Vashon Glacial Ice Sheet melted and formed Lake Russel and cut ravines through new glacial fill.
 There are several access points to the trails, located along Brooklyn Ave NE, Ravenna Ave NE, NE 62nd Street, NE 58th Street, and NE 55th Street.
 There are 4.5 miles of trails traversing a 0.75-mile stretch of ravine.
 Many birds can be spotted here throughout the year in different areas of the park.
 This park is a reliable area to see Barred Owls and Pileated Woodpeckers as well as migrating species.